 Flexible air ducts are constructed with a spring steel wire helix, encapsulated in a 2-ply, polymer plastic.
 Flexible air ducts are inexpensive, lightweight, and easy to install.
 It is important that the lengths of the flexible air ducts be kept as short as possible as the amount that they bend greatly effects system performance.
 Typically, flexible ducts are tube shaped and are the second least expensive type of ductwork.
 This type of ducting is best in tricky spaces where rigid ducts are just not possible to install, or used to attach non-flexible ductwork to an air supply outlet.
 Kinks, bends, and turns need to be minimized in installation, as these issues reduce air flow and could hamper the efficiency and effectiveness of the air conditioner.

-Flex ducts are also the worst type of ductwork for airflow.
-The inner liner ribs restrict the airflow more than sheet metal ductwork, but not significantly.
-Flex ducts are good for air quality because you are not breathing in fiberglass insulation lined ductwork like the Fiber Air Ducts and they are mold and rust resistant unlike galvanized sheet metal ductwork.
+Flexible ducts are also the worst type of ductwork for airflow.
+The inner liner ribs restrict airflow more than sheet metal ductwork, but not significantly.
+Flexible ducts are good for air quality because you are not breathing in fiberglass insulation-lined ductwork like the Fiber Air Ducts and they are mold and rust resistant unlike galvanized sheet metal ductwork.